Photo by shellybychowskishots

 - If you are a S. policymaker, this could create financial instability that might hurt the fragile U.S. economy.

 In short, this is a problem will directly or indirectly affect many people.

-which are strategically located in the Mediterranean Sea and coveted by China.
-Greece sold the Port of Piraeus to China to raise much-needed funds.
+The comparison between Illinois and Greece is not an altogether bad one.
+For both Illinois and Greece, financial insolvency is eroding civic life in both places.
+In some ways, Greece is actually better positioned than Chicago, because Greece owns a couple of ports which are strategically located in the Mediterranean Sea and coveted by China.
+Earlier this year, Greece recently sold the Port of Piraeus to China to raise much-needed funds.
 Chicago has Navy Pier and Oak Street Beach, which are both great places, but China couldn’t care less about them.

 A Framework for Interpreting Future Events as they Unfold

 As the finances of Chicago and Illinois continue to worsen at an accelerating pace, it’s important to keep the following five ideas in mind:

 #1: Illinois and Chicago policymakers will do their best to kick the can down the road to delay a reckoning.
 Politicians do not want to see a bankruptcy on their watch.
 Instead, they will continue to provide band-aids, hoping that they will be out of office by the time a default happens.
 I don’t believe politicians ever choose to make unpopular decisions until outside forces force the issue, and all of the choices they currently face are unpopular ones.